 - Sandwich wraps

-It might be surprising to see fruits being something that needs to be avoided, but several fruits are high in sugar and carbs.
+It might be surprising to see fruits being something that needs to be sidelined, but several fruits are high in sugar and cellulose.
 You can aim for low carb ones like blackberries, blueberries, raspberries, strawberries, and tomatoes.
 You should try to avoid fruits such as:

 - Fruit Juices

-- Dried fruits such as raisins, dates, and dried mango
+- Dried fruits such as dried mango, raisins and dates

 - Fruit smoothies